j-hannes/snap-tutorial/README.md

 1. [First steps with Snap](chapter1.md) - Write, build and deploy a Snap web application.

+2. [Application infrastructure](chapter2.md) - Where to place model, view and controller

+3. [How things work together](chapter3.md) - Introduction of Heist and Splices

-2. Snaplets - Modularize your application.
+4. Snaplets - Modularize your application.

-3. Heist - Clean and simple front end templating system.

-4. Bootstrap - Use external CSS / JS libraries in you app.
+5. Bootstrap - Use external CSS / JS libraries in you app.

-5. Digestive Functors - Create forms a la category theory.
+6. Digestive Functors - Create forms a la category theory.

-6. Authentication - Use session and authentication functionality.
+7. Authentication - Use session and authentication functionality.

-7. Persistence - Some examples that show the usage of databases.
+8. Persistence - Some examples that show the usage of databases.

 That should be it and might be extended / modified over the time to achieve best learning results to new readers.